juststrings/Haulage-Analysis/readme.md

 - The Status Slicer

 ## The Visuals
-- ### The first visual contains a bar charts showing the Most Active Depot
+- ### The first visual contains a pie chart showing the product moved by status (open or closed)
 #### Importance of The visual
-This visual will make its easier for the decision makers to know which of depot they have more presence in advert of employement and development
+This visual will make its easier for the decision makers to know the quantity of product on the road and those delivered.

-- ### Line charts showing total trips, closed trips and open trips This shows the total trips travelled by trucks which includes a drill through from year, quarter,month and day
+- ### Treemap Visual
+This shows the total product moved by product types
 #### Importance of The visual
-This will enable the stakeholders know the total trips travelled by their trucks and prepare before hand for breakdown.
+This will enable the stakeholders know which product type they moving the most

-- ### The Flow maps
+- ### The column chart
-The first flow map shows the how the trucks travelled from the depot to various desitnation with concentration on the destination visited.<br>
-The second flow  map shows the how the trucks travelled from the depot to various desitnation with concentration on the depot.
+This shows the product types by expenses
 #### Importance of The visual
-This will enable the stakeholders know which area or route to create repair shops or cut a deal with the mechanic along the route in advert of a truck breakdown.
+This will enable the stakeholders know which of the product types are the spending the most in, in terms of transportation.

 ## Findings